canokeys/canokey-documentation/content/development/protocols/admin.md

 ### 14. Config

-Configure the LED, NDEF, WebUSB and the enabled state of applets:
+Configure the LED, NDEF, and WebUSB landing page:

 - The LED can be configured ON or OFF when not blinking. **The default value is ON.**
 - The NDEF and WebUSB landing page switches require firmware 2.0.0 or above; both are **ON by default.**
-- The feature switches (P1 = 06h) require firmware 3.1.1 or above; all are **ON by default.**

 #### Request